Trade directory · Post Falls metro · Idaho

 Licensing Requirements

-Idaho requires HVAC contractors to hold a Public Works Contractor license through the Idaho Division of Building Safety.
-Must pass trade-specific examination, provide proof of 4 years experience or equivalent education, maintain $50,000 surety bond.
-License renewal required every 3 years with 24 hours continuing education.
+Idaho requires HVAC contractors to hold either a Public Works Contractor License or Specialty Contractor License through the Division of Building Safety.
+Must pass trade-specific exam, provide proof of 4 years experience or equivalent education, maintain $50,000 surety bond.
+License renewal required every 2 years with 16 hours continuing education.

 §2